stormshaker/pydash/README.md

-AquapyDash - v0.0.1
+AquapyDash - v0.0.2
 ==========

-Modified version of k3oni's pyDash for Aquarium monitoring and controlling using an Arduino and Raspberry Pi Add pydash to your Django project folder.
+Modified version of GadgetReactor's pyDash for Aquarium monitoring and controlling using an Arduino and Raspberry Pi Add pydash to your Django project folder.

 + Open your existing settings.py